LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

    max_dist = data_d['dist_to_Hki'].max()
    mean_dist = data_d['dist_to_Hki'].mean()
-   print("Maximum distance to Helsinki is %.0f km, and the mean distance is %.0f km." % (max_dist, mean_dist))
+   print("Maximum distance to Helsinki is {:.2f} km, and the mean distance is {:.2f} km.".format(max_dist, mean_dist))

-Okey, it seems that we finns in the North are fairly far away from all other European countries as the mean distance to other countries is 1185 kilometers.
+It seems that the Finns in the North are fairly far away from all other European countries as the mean distance to other countries is 1185 kilometers.

 .. note::

-   If you would like to calculate distances between multiple locations across the globe, it is recommended to use `Haversine formula <https://en.wikipedia.org/wiki/Haversine_formula>`__ to do the calculations.
+   If you would like to calculate distances between multiple locations across the globe, it is recommended to use `Haversine formula <https://en.wikipedia.org/wiki/Haversine_formula>`_ to do the calculations.
-   `Haversine <https://github.com/mapado/haversine>`__ package in Python provides an easy-to-use function for calculating these based on latitude and longitude values.
+   `Haversine <https://github.com/mapado/haversine>`_ package in Python provides an easy-to-use function for calculating these based on latitude and longitude values.